RadekCZ/Legio/README.md

 Legio
 =====

-A simple JavaScript library for handling routine activities.
+A simple JavaScript library for handling routine tasks.